anubansal17/Coding-Career-Journey/RoadMap/README.md

 ## Day 12: (Binary Search Tree) - Revised
 74. Populate Next Right pointers of Tree
 75. [Search given Key in BST](https://www.geeksforgeeks.org/binary-search-tree-set-1-search-and-insertion/)
-76. [Construct BST from given keys] - Similar as constructing a BT from preorder and inorder </br>
+76. [Construct BST from given keys and BST from preorder traversal - 2 different ques]</br>
 77. [Check is a BT is BST or not](https://www.interviewbit.com/problems/valid-binary-search-tree/)
 78. [Find LCA of two nodes in BST](https://www.geeksforgeeks.org/lowest-common-ancestor-in-a-binary-search-tree/)
 79. [Find the inorder predecessor/successor of a given Key in BST](https://www.geeksforgeeks.org/inorder-predecessor-successor-given-key-bst/)